 What are the different types of seizures?

-You may have symptoms before the seizure starts such as dizziness, anxiety, or flashing bright lights.
-Your epilepsy may be defined by the types of seizures you have:
+You may have warning signs and symptoms before the seizure starts.
+This is called an aura.
+Examples include dizziness, anxiety, or flashing bright lights.
+You may also have any of the following, depending on the kind of seizure you have:

 - A generalized seizure may affect both sides of the brain.
 After you have a generalized seizure you may have a headache or feel irritable.
 The following are different types of generalized seizures:

 - A tonic, clonic, or tonic-clonic seizure usually involves the whole body.
 A clonic seizure involves jerking body movements.
 A tonic seizure involves stiffening of the body.
 A tonic-clonic seizure is a combination of clonic and tonic seizures.
 It is also called a grand mal seizure.
+Tonic-clonic is the most common seizure type that leads to status epilepticus.
 During any of these types of seizures, you may lose consciousness.
 Your eyes may roll up and back into your head and you may sweat all over your body.

 - A myoclonic seizure involves a sudden jerk of all or part of the body.